CS4613/Wolflife/README.md

 # Known Issues:
 Leaders Activity is not properly formated.
 Most pictures will not appear correctly.

-Audio keeps playing on souncloud after activity has been destroyed.
+Audio keeps playing on souncloud after activity has been destroyed(presumed problem with how soundcloud uses android resources).